YourMobileGeek/100DaysOfCode2019/README.md

 * Day 86
   > Did a lil bit of work today.
 Most of it debugging.
 A mere 20 line code took bloody 3hrs to debug.
 Also, i do not like the people who just want to publish without maintaining their stuff.
 I'm talking about software related thing here.
 The dataset i used created another hour issue for me.
 Thankfully the dataset was small i could repair it by hand.

+* Day 87
+  > While i was looking for different things to make for the thing, i realised that it requires creativity at the basic.
+So, dropping it for further days.
+Other than that, JS videos today.
+I tried to make some illustration with fractals (*i know, again*), failed.
+I think i'll be doing some lightweight work for the next few days.